syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/TabView-events.md

 {% endtabs %}

-Note: Please refer to the [Link](https://www.syncfusion.com/kb/11562/how-to-turn-events-into-commands-with-behaviors-in-xamarin-forms-tabbed-view) for how to turn Events into Commands with Behaviors in Xamarin.Forms Tabbed View.
+Note: Please refer to this [Link](https://www.syncfusion.com/kb/11562/how-to-turn-events-into-commands-with-behaviors-in-xamarin-forms-tabbed-view) for how to turn Events into Commands with Behaviors in Xamarin.Forms Tabbed View.